hanshasselberg/haproxy-wrapper/README.md

 My hope is that this becomes a thing ppl like me find easily and saves them hours of research.

+This wrapper accepts `SIGHUB` and reloads HAProxy properly.
+Anything that kills the wrapper also kills HAProxy.
+It shall not surprise you!

 ## Usage

 ```